-Dr. Juan M. Banda is currently a Postdoctoral data science research fellow at Stanford University in the Stanford Center for Biomedical Informatics Research working in the lab of Dr. Nigam Shah.
+Dr. Banda is currently an assistant professor of Computer Science at Georgia State University.
+His lab focuses on building machine learning methods that utilize multi-modal data to generate insights.
+Previously, Dr. Banda was a research scientist and a postdoctoral data science research fellow at Stanford University in the Stanford Center for Biomedical Informatics Research working in the lab of Dr. Nigam Shah.
 He has previously held a postdoctoral appointment at Montana State University (2011-2014).
 He received his Ph.D. degree in Computer Science in 2011 from Montana State University and his M.A degree in Mathematics from Eastern New Mexico University.
 His main research interests lie in data science, particularly in the big data mining area, and specifically in the knowledge acquisition from massive real-life data sources.
 Bridging fields between astroinformatics and biomedical informatics, Dr. Banda’s research interests in biomedical informatics involve drug safety and phenotyping, leading the development of Aphrodite, a tool that allows researchers to build electronic phenotypes using fuzzy labels.

 Banda JM, Halpern Y, Sontag D, Shah NH.
 Electronic phenotyping with APHRODITE and the Observational Health Sciences and Informatics (OHDSI) data network.
 AMIA Jt Summits Transl Sci Proc.
 2017 Jul 26; 2017:48-57.
 PMID: 28815104.